Understanding Site Search — Part Two: What Content Will You Search?

 In this post, we will focus on decisions around choosing the indexable pool of content for your site search.

-This is part two of a five part series on understanding how to plan for site search on your website:
+This is part two of a four-part series on understanding how to plan for site search on your website:

 - Introduction: Understanding Site Search